Dietetics

 Year: 2

-This module requires students to demonstrate clinical competence in dietetics by the application of clinical reasoning and integration of academic and practice based learning knowledge to provide evidence of safe and effective dietetic clinical practice.
+This module requires the pre registration dietetic learner to demonstrate clinical competence in dietetics by the application of clinical reasoning and integration of academic and practice based learning knowledge to provide evidence of safe and effective dietetic clinical practice.
+Learners will use the Model and Care process to translate nutrition principles to formulate intervention strategies based on current scientific evidence and demonstrate that they are a competent autonomous reflective practitioner

 Professional Competency in Dietetics